puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/ese.md

 The functions in this guide are documented [here](../Artifacts/windows.md#ese-database-class)

-### Create a EseDatabase class instance
+### Create an EseDatabase class instance

-Before we can parse a ESE database we need to initialize an instance of the EseDatabase class.
+Before we can parse an ESE database we need to initialize an instance of the EseDatabase class.
 This is not too difficult :)

 ```typescript